spectrochempy/spectrochempy/docs/devguide/be_prepared.rst

 Version control, Git, and GitHub
 ---------------------------------

 The code of |scpy| is hosted on `GitHub <https://www.github.com/spectrochempy/spectrochempy>`__.
 To contribute, you will need to register for a `free GitHub account <https://github.com/signup/free>`__.
-Actually, you may have already done this while submitting issues, so you are also almost ready to contribute to the code.
+Actually, you may have already done so by submitting issues, so you are also almost ready to contribute to the code.

-The reason we use `Git <https://git-scm.com/>`__ to version controlling our code is to allow several people to work on this project simultaneously.
+The reason we use `Git <https://git-scm.com/>`__ for version control of our code is to allow multiple people to work on this project simultaneously.

-However, working with `Git <https://git-scm.com/>`__ is unfortunately not the easiest step for a newcomer when trying to contribute to an open-source software.
-But learning this versioning system at the same time as developing with Python can be very rewarding for your daily work.
+However, working with `Git <https://git-scm.com/>`__ is unfortunately not the easiest step for a newcomer when trying to contribute to open-source software.
+But learning this versioning system along with developing with Python can be very rewarding for your daily work.

 To learn `Git <https://git-scm.com/>`__, you may want to check out the `GitHub help pages <https://help.github.com/>`_ or the `NumPy's documentation <https://numpy.org/doc/stable/dev/index.html>`__.
 There is no shortage of resources on the web on this subject and many tutorials are available.